AbyssalLight/AbyssalLobby/README.md

 #Overview
-This mod allows you and your friends to enable a disable items for your runs.
-With the vast amounts of Items that modds add, there getts to be too many to handle.

-#Thanks
-This mod is based off a mod by RyanP but as he has decided to no longer update it, I have taken it upon myself to improve this mod as best I can.
+This is a mod planned to add improvments to your modded experiance.

+#Curently Implemented Features
+-Scrolable Lobby (via ScrollableLobbyUI)
+-Item vote system

 #Contact
 Suggestions or comments, feel free to ping me in the RoR2 Modding Discord or just DM me : AbyssalLight#1688

 #Future Plans
 -Many aesthetic changes
--better scrolling
 -...

 #Updates
 ```
+2.1.0 - Fixed RuleBook.GetRuleChoice error
+2.0.0 - Re-release as AbyssalLobby
-1.0.1 - equipment reorder
+1.0.1 - Equipment reorder
-1.0.0 - Release on Thunderstore
+1.0.0 - Release on Thunderstore as AbyssalItemVotes
 ```